History of the Arizona Cardinals: Title defense (2009)

 The Cardinals finished the season 10–6, which was the team's best record since moving to Arizona.
 In the final game of the year, they were blown out by the Green Bay Packers, 33–7.
 The game was meaningless to both teams in terms of playoff positioning.
 With a Minnesota victory just shortly before the start the Cardinals and Packers game, the Cardinals learned that they would be playing the same Packers team the following week in a NFC Wild Card game at home.
 Both teams took a different strategy to the game.
 The Packers decided to play their starters through three quarters, while the Cardinals played most of their starters for only a few plays.

 With injuries being a factor the Cardinals started the NFC Wild Card game as a 2.5 point underdog at home on January 10, 2010.
 The Cardinals ended up beating the Green Bay Packers 51–45 in overtime in the highest scoring playoff game in NFL history, keeping alive the Packers–Cardinals rivalry which began on Nov.
 20, 1921 when the two teams played to a 3–3 tie.
 For the game, Kurt Warner had 5 touchdown passes and only 4 incomplete passes, going 29 for 33.
 With the playoff victory, the Cardinals earned the right to play the New Orleans Saints in the divisional playoff game on January 16, 2010.

 The Packers game exposed Arizona's weak defense however, and they were out-gunned by the Saints during the Divisional playoff game, losing by a lop-sided score of 45–14.
 Kurt Warner went 17–26 for 205 yards passing, but failed to throw for any touchdowns.
 The Cardinals went 1–8 on 3rd down conversions.
 Warner was knocked out of the game in the second quarter when he threw an interception that was caught by Saints DE Will Smith.
 A few days after the game, Kurt Warner announced his retirement from the NFL.
 This took the team by surprise, as they had expected him to play for the last year of his contract.

-2011
+Sustained success (2010-17)

+The coaching tenures of Whisenhunt and his successor, Bruce Arians, saw the Cardinals turn a corner from perennial loser to a team capable of contention.
+In the span of eight years, Arizona won the NFC West thrice after winning only four such titles in the previous 75 years.
+After posting the franchise's best season in 2015, the team could boast a record of 86-73-1 over the previous decade.
+This equates to a winning percentage of 54%, the highest in franchise history since 1931, a far cry from the 34% in the decade before Whisenhunt's hiring.
+In over a century of operation in the NFL, these two coaches are atop the wins column amongst all coaches for the team.